 NATO countries and other allied countries (Japan, South Korea and Australia) currently rely on nuclear deterrence as part of their security.
 In order to join the TPNW, they would need to relinquish nuclear deterrence.

 For Australia, this would not be difficult.
 They are in a similar geo-strategic situation as their neighbour New Zealand which has relinquished its reliance on nuclear deterrence and joined the TPNW.
-The opposition party in Australia has adopted a policy platform which includes giving serious consideration to join the TPNW.
+The Austrlaian Labour Party, which won the most recent election (May 2022), had previously adopted a policy platform which includes giving serious consideration to join the TPNW.
 So there is a high possibility that Australia could join.

 For South Korea and Japan, it would be more difficult to forgo nuclear deterrence and join the TPNW due to nuclear threats from their neighbours (China, Russia and North Korea) which their extended nuclear deterrence policies are designed to counter.
 However, if the Korean peace process results in the adoption of a security arrangement like a North East Asia Nuclear Weapon Free Zone, which eliminates the nuclear threats to Japan and South Korea, they might then be able to join the TPNW.